mariard02/galaxy-zoo/README.md

 This project provides a robust framework for galaxy morphological classification using deep learning techniques.
 Built with PyTorch, it offers a complete pipeline from data loading to model evaluation, with particular attention to reproducibility and flexibility.

 ## Description of the data
-To train the network in the different galaxy classification tasks, we use data obtained from the GalaxyZoo project.
-In particular, we use RGB images in the PNG format.
-The central part of these will be cropped, and used for training.
-Each of these galaxies has 11 associated labels: numbers between 0 and 1 which correspond to the probability that the volunteers of the project answered yes to certain questions related to the shape and morphology of the galaxy.
+To train our neural network to classify galaxies, we use images and labels from the Galaxy Zoo project, a citizen science initiative where volunteers help classify galaxies based on their shapes.
+The dataset consists of color images (in PNG format) of galaxies.
+For each image, we focus on the central region of the galaxy, which we crop and use as input to our model.

+Each galaxy comes with 11 labels, which are probabilities between 0 and 1.
+These values represent how likely volunteers were to answer "yes" to a series of questions about the galaxy’s appearance—for example, whether it looks smooth, has spiral arms, or is edge-on.

-A key feature in the data is that these labels are hierarchical: the sequence of questions presented to users follows a conditional flow.
-For instance, the question *How rounded is it?* is only shown if the user previously indicated that the galaxy appears smooth.
-This introduces a hierarchical dependency between answers: the probabilities associated with the answers to a follow-up question must sum to the probability that the prerequisite condition was met.
-In the example above, the total probability assigned to the answers about roundness must equal the probability that the galaxy was classified as smooth.
+An important aspect of these labels is that they follow a hierarchical structure.
+The questions that volunteers answer are presented in a flow: some questions only appear based on previous answers.
+For example, the question *“How rounded is it?”* is only asked if the galaxy was first classified as “smooth.”
+This means that the probabilities for follow-up answers are conditional on earlier ones.
+So, in this example, the total probability across the roundness options must add up to the probability that the galaxy was identified as smooth.

 ## Tasks
 ### Task 1: Galaxy Type Classification